 The Dunmanway Day Unit is open from Monday to Friday from 8.00am to 6.15pm.

 Contact Reception: 021/4922324

 Contact Nurse Station: 021/4921305

 It is located on the first floor of Cork University Hospital and can be accessed through the main entrance or outpatients entrance.
 There is also a drop off area for patients which can be found by entering the hospital main gate, turn right and take the first left.
 It is signposted Radiotherapy and Oncology Set Down Area.
 Parking is not available at the drop off area and must be found elsewhere.

 - Pre-treatment education sessions are available through the Nurse Specialists, Staff of the Dunmanway Day Unit or Daffodil Day Centre

 - No need to fast prior to receiving chemotherapy.

 - Night wear should not be required as you will be a day patient.

-- It would be helpful to bring a list of your prescription medications and dose that you may be taking.
+- Please bring a list of your prescription medications and doses that you may be taking.